-The first time I heard about Kyrgyzstan as anything more than a trivia question was last year, during the World Nomad Games.
+The first time I heard about Kyrgyzstan as anything more than a trivia question was in 2016 during the World Nomad Games.
 It was a global celebration of traditional culture and sport amongst the world’s nomadic peoples and it was held in Kyrgyzstan near Lake Issyk-Kul.
 I was so captivated by it because everything seemed so strange, so alien.
 Wrestling on horseback, eagle hunting and yes, even dead goat polo were all featured in the news stories at the time.
 It captivated my imagination, as it must have for millions around the world, and from that moment on Kyrgyzstan was firmly on my travel radar.
-So when I was approached earlier this year by USAID to travel to this Central Asian country and experience it for myself, I couldn’t say no. There were many highlights during my time in the country, but what I enjoyed perhaps the most was a truncated version of the World Nomad Games, a special ethno-festival on the shores of Lake Issyk-Kul where I learned more than I ever imagined about traditional culture in Kyrgyzstan.
+So when I had an opportunity to visit this Central Asian country and experience it for myself, I couldn’t say no. There were many highlights during my time in the country, but what I enjoyed perhaps the most was a truncated version of the World Nomad Games, a special ethno-festival on the shores of Lake Issyk-Kul where I learned more than I ever imagined about traditional culture in Kyrgyzstan.

 The countries of Central Asia have very unique cultural traditions that span centuries.
 Before the Great Game of the 19th century when the British and Russians vied for control of this always-important part of the world, those traditions were like the people who lived there, fluid.
 National boundaries didn’t exist in the same way they do today, this was the land of nomadic peoples.
 While no longer nomadic, well mostly, those traditions may no longer be essential for day to day living, but they form the heart of the cultural identity of people not only in Kyrgyzstan, but throughout Central Asia.
 It’s evident in Kyrgyzstan though as soon as you arrive into the capital city of Bishkek and see the national flag.
 There emblazoned on it is the tunduk, the frame forming a ventilation hole in the rook of a yurt, the traditional dwelling of the nomadic Kyrgyz.
 So important is the yurt and its meaning that it is the emblem of the country, featured prominently on its national standard.
 That’s a powerful image with a deep meaning, and knowing this I was excited for a crash course into everything Kyrgyzstan during the daylong Ethno-Fest on the South Shore of Lake Issyk-Kul.